-DCP 2009 Controls/ Purpose Review/Response Comply DCP 2009 5.5.1 Local Street Design Controls • Minimum Carriage Way Width 6.0m 7.5m (up to 1000 vehicles) or otherwise 9.0m 11.0m Parking Provision Verge Carriage way Carriage way S shall gen Kerb Type Rollover Rollover/ barrier Barrier Footpath requirement (metres) Nil - unless part of nominated network 1.2m (on one side of street) 1.2m (both sides of street) Cycleway requirement (metres) Nil - unless part of adopted network Nil - unless part of adopted network Nil - unless part of adopted network Ogilvie Street is a local road under the care and management of Muswellbrook Shire Council.
-It runs in an east-west alignment between Turner Street and Stony Creek.
-At the site frontage and to the west of Paxton Street it has a wide sealed carriageway with a width of approximately 13 metres which accommodates one lane of traffic in each direction and kerbside parallel on both sides.
-To the east of Paxton Street it has a reduced carriageway width of Yes
+DCP 2009 9 Controls/Purpose Review/Response Review/Response Comply DCP 2009 5.5.1 Local Street Design Controls As for publ lic streets Parking Provision Verge Carriage way Carriage way S Shall gen Kerb Type Rollover Barrier Barrier erally be as Footpath requirement (metres) Nil - unless part of nominated network 1.2m (on one side of street) 1.2m (both sides of street) follows: Cycleway requirement (metres) Nil - unless part of adopted network Nil - unless part of adopted network Nil - unless part of adopted network Nil - unless part of adopted network Ogilvie Street is a local road under the care and management of Muswellbrook Shire Council.
+Itruns in an east-west alignment between Turner Street and Stony Creek.
+At the site frontage and tothe west of Paxton Street it has a wide sealed carriageway with a width of approximately 13 metres which accommodates one lane of traffic in each direction and kerbside parallel on both sides.
+To the east of Paxton Street it has a reduced Yes 1